 Adopting and adoptive parents, where would you plot yourselves?
 I encourage you to consider both aspects of open adoption — contact and openness — as you build and sustain a child-centered adoption constellation.

 ** UPDATE **

-Feedback from some adoptive parents here and in discussions elsewhere was that since they can’t fully control the level of contact with birth family, why should they be penalized for being in a less-than-ideal box?
+Feedback from some adoptive parents here and in discussions elsewhere said that since they can’t fully control the level of contact with birth family, why should they be penalized for being in a less-than-ideal box?

 First of all, no one is being penalized.
 In Adoption World, it’s better to deal with What Is rather than what we wish things would be.
 The boxes are meant to self-assess, not to personalize.
 I would counsel adoptive parents to focus on openness — what they CAN control — over contact, which they only partially control.
 Boxes 3 and 4 are where the benefits of openness in adoption occur, anyway.

 People have also pointed out that one family may have open adoption relationships in more than one box, based on differing situations with birth family members for each child.